andreysaf/PDF-SDK-Evaluation-2021/README.md

 # Do Not Download Your PDF
-### A story of digital document usability and security in your application
+### A Story of Digital Document Usability and Security In Your Application

 Web developers have quite a few options for adding a PDF renderer to their web application, and evaluating these options can be time consuming.
 Here is a guide with samples that compares several PDF library options.